What to Eat Before a Run (Best Foods for Energy & Performance) - 100calsnacks

 2–3 Hours Before Running

 This is the ideal window for a balanced meal with complex carbs, some protein, and a little healthy fat.
+Planning a proper pre workout meal during this window ensures steady energy release and better endurance during longer runs.
 These foods digest gradually and release a steady stream of energy.
-If peanut butter is your go-to, this deep dive on low-calorie peanut butter shows how to enjoy it while staying light before a run.

 Good choices include:

 If you’re running early or need a last-minute energy lift, keep it light and easy to digest.
+Exploring the right pre workout snacks can help you choose options that deliver quick energy without causing discomfort.
 This will include quick carbs that release fast energy without weighing you down.

 Try: